EUR/USD 1.16940 ▼ 0.33%

 Pepperstone's Razor account offers raw spreads from 0.0 pips with a $3.50/lot/side commission, making it one of the tightest in the industry.
 XM's Ultra Low account offers spreads from 0.6 pips with no commission.
 For raw spread trading, Pepperstone has a slight edge; for commission-free trading, XM's Ultra Low is competitive.

 XM is significantly better for beginners.
 It offers a $5 minimum deposit on all accounts, a $30 no-deposit bonus, extensive educational resources (webinars, seminars, video courses), personal account managers, and full Arabic-language support.
-Pepperstone has a higher entry barrier ($200 minimum) and focuses more on experienced traders.
+Pepperstone technically has no minimum deposit ($0), but it lacks XM's $30 no-deposit bonus, educational ecosystem, and beginner-focused support.

 Yes, both offer swap-free Islamic accounts.
 XM provides Islamic accounts on all account types with no hidden charges or time limits.
 Pepperstone also offers Islamic accounts, but availability may be region-dependent and conditions may apply on certain instruments after extended holding periods.